 A variety of steam cleaners are available for use on flooring, and while some as marketed as being designed especially for hardwood, these claims should be viewed very cautiously.

 Hardwood is naturally a very absorbent material, and exposure to water can cause it to plump, warp, twist, and mold.
 A steam cleaner by its very nature uses water heated to a very hot vapor to clean and disinfect the surface of a floor.
-This vapor is able to get down into cracks and crevices to kill germs and bacteria, but when used on a hardwood floor, the moisture can stay down in the cracks and crevices, leading to problems in the future.
+This vapor can get down into cracks and crevices to kill germs and bacteria, but when used on a hardwood floor, the moisture can stay down in the cracks and crevices, leading to problems in the future.

 Steam Cleaners "Designed" for Hardwood

 Several companies sell steam cleaning machines that are supposedly able to clean hardwood floors safely.
 The reason these claims are made is that these cleaners have a function that wipes up excess moisture as it moves along the floor, absorbing the water and supposedly leaving the floor dry.
 Product literature on these machines is careful to note, though, that floors must be properly sealed for the tools to be safe on them.

 But despite the existence of these machines and the claims their manufacturers make, all of the major wood flooring associations agree that steam cleaning devices should not be used on any hardwood flooring surface.
 There are no major hardwood providers who recommend the use of these products on their materials.

 - The National Wood Floor Association (NWFA) states that using steam or excessive water may damage a wood floor.

 If You Do Use a Steam Cleaner

 - Note: The quality of the seal can vary from location to location across the floor.
 You have to test it in several locations to be sure of its overall integrity.

 There are many reasons to avoid steam cleaning on the hardwood, including: